Illustration of DIY Wasp Prevention: How to Keep Wasps Out of Your Yard

 • set up screened or covered patio equipment

-• hang decoy nests, if you use them, before nesting starts
+• hang decoy nests, if you use them, before nesting begins

 Summer